Package 'reqres'

 origin

 The original object used to create the Request object.
 As reqres currently only works with rook this will always return the original rook object.
-Immutable, though the content of the rook object itself might be manipulated as it is an environment.
+Changing this will force the request to reparse itself.

 response